Suchethan23/Core-Skills/JAVA/Intro_to_JAVA.md

 # Complete Java Introduction - Comprehensive Notes

+Java is a high-level, object-oriented programming language developed by Sun Microsystems (now owned by Oracle) in 1995.
+Created by James Gosling and his team, Java was designed with the philosophy of "Write Once, Run Anywhere" (WORA), meaning code written in Java can run on any platform that has a Java Virtual Machine (JVM) without needing to be recompiled.
 ## 1. Why Java?
 How is it Different from Other Languages?

 ### Why Java?